-State Operating Funds Receipts State Fiscal Years 2008-09, 2009-10 and 2010-11 (billions of dollars)
+State Operating Funds Receipts State Fiscal Years 2010, 2011 and 2012 (billions of dollars)

-State Operating Funds Disbursements State Fiscal Years 2008-09, 2009-10 and 2010-11 (billions of dollars)
+State Operating Funds Disbursements State Fiscal Years 2010, 2011 and 2012 (billions of dollars)

-General Fund Receipts and Transfers by Source State Fiscal Years 2008-09, 2009-10 and 2010-11 (billions of dollars)
+General Fund Receipts and Transfers by Source State Fiscal Years 2010, 2011 and 2012 (billions of dollars)

-General Fund Disbursements and Transfers by Type State Fiscal Years 2008-09, 2009-10 and 2010-11 (billions of dollars)
+General Fund Disbursements and Transfers by Type State Fiscal Years 2010, 2011 and 2012 (billions of dollars)

 The State reports its financial results on two bases of accounting: the cash basis, showing receipts and disbursements; and the modified accrual basis, prescribed by GAAP, showing revenues and expenditures.
-With the exception of FY 2011 results, the State's financial results set forth in this section have been audited.
+With the exception of FY 2012 financial results, the State's GAAP-basis financial results set forth in this section have been audited.
+Note that the FY 2012 financial results included in this AIS are preliminary and unaudited.